Disclaimer: Don’t read if you are easily upset by dinosaur puns or Jurassic Park references!

 Duelosaur Island Gameplay

-If you have already played Dinosaur Island the gameplay of Duelosaur Island will be very familiar to you and easily transferable.
-As you would expect, Duelosaur includes a lot of the mechanics of the original, as well as a more streamlined turn structure.
+If you have already played Dinosaur Island the gameplay of Duelosaur Island will be familiar to you and easily transferable.
+As you'd expect, Duelosaur includes a lot of the mechanics of the original, alongside a more streamlined turn structure.

 During your income phase, you each take your basic income of three coins.
 This increases for every gold mark reached on the excitement level track (+2 coins) and then for each food icon that has been built in your park (+1 coin).